PROJECT VISION

 TIMING

 Dexus has partnered with John Holland to deliver this project.
-Construction has now commenced on the five-year program and we are working to minimise disruption through carefully considered construction and transport management plans.
-As we progress, we will be keeping you informed with construction and access updates via our Waterfront Brisbane app available for download through the Apple Store or Google Play.
+Construction has commenced on the five-year program and we are working to minimise disruption through carefully considered construction and transport management plans.
+As we progress, we will keep you informed with construction and access updates via our Waterfront Brisbane app available for download through the Apple Store or Google Play.
 The first stage of the development is expected to complete by 2028 and includes the North Tower, market hall retail amenity and the restaurant pavilions.

-Eagle Street Pier was once a densely vegetated marshland, at the fringe of a rainforest that is now the Botanic Gardens, providing a rich food source of flora and fauna for the Aboriginal people of Meeanjin.
+Eagle Street Pier was once a densely vegetated marshland, at the fringe of a rainforest that is now the Botanic Gardens, providing a rich food source of flora and fauna for the First Nations people of Meeanjin.
 The precinct has had a colourful history acting as a key gateway to the city, a meeting place and centre for trade.

 From 1858 Eagle Street Pier served as the shipping wharves where many coastal passenger and cargo ships would come into Brisbane, right up until 1960 when they fell into disuse.